Singularity categories of representations of algebras over local rings: Introduction

-Let $\Lambda^\circ$ be a finite-dimensional algebra with finite global dimension, $R_k=K[X]/(X^k)$ be the $\Z$-graded local ring with $X$ degree one for a positive integer $k$, and $H^k=\Lambda^\circ\otimes_K R_k$.
-Then $H^k$ is a positively graded Gorenstein algebra.
-C. M. Ringel and M. Schmidmeier \cite{RS} investigate the Cohen-Macaulay modules over $H^k$ with $\Lambda^\circ$ hereditary of type $\A_2$ by using submodule categories, and describe its Auslander-Reiten quiver for $k<6$.
-Later, C. M. Ringel and P. Zhang \cite{RZ} prove that the singularity category of $H^2$ with $\Lambda^\circ=K Q^\circ$ hereditary is triangle equivalent to the triangulated orbit category $D^b(\mod \Lambda^\circ)/\Sigma$.
-X.-H. Luo and P. Zhang generalize these works and introduce monomorphism categories over finite acyclic quivers to describe the Cohen-Macaulay modules over $A\otimes_K KQ$ (also $A\otimes_K KQ/I$ with $I$ generated by monomial relations) with $A$ a coherent algebra \cite{LuoZ1,LuoZ2}.
-Recently, D. Shen describes Gorenstein projective modules over the tensor product of two algebras in terms of their underlying onesided modules \cite{Shen}.
+Later, C. M. Ringel and P. Zhang \cite{RZ} prove that the singularity category of $\Lambda_2$ is triangulated equivalent to the triangulated orbit category $\cd^b(\mod(\Lambda))/\Sigma$ for $\Lambda$ a path algebra $KQ$, where $Q$ is an acyclic quiver.
+X.-H. Luo and P. Zhang generalize these works and introduce monic representations to describe the Gorenstein projective modules over $A\otimes_K KQ$ (also $A\otimes_K (KQ/I)$ with $I$ generated by monomial relations) with $A$ a finite-dimensional algebra \cite{LuoZ1,LuoZ2}.
+Recently, D. Shen describes Gorenstein projective modules over the tensor product of two algebras in terms of their underlying one-sided modules \cite{Shen}, see also \cite{HLXZ}.